The 18 Best Instructional Design Certificate Programs and Courses

 Here are a few valuable tips to help you select the ideal instructional design course or technology program:

-• Know your goals.
+- Know your goals.
 Completing a master’s degree program in instructional design should allow you to land a lucrative job in the field.
-However, getting a degree requires time, money, and effort that can be spent elsewhere if all you’re looking for is an introduction to the instructional designer position.
-In this case, it would be best to go with a 5-hour course that you can drop at any time.
-Alternately, if your dream is to become a high-level specialist in instructional design, don’t waste your time on free online courses with outdated material, but invest in a good master’s degree program instead.
+However, getting a degree requires time, money, and effort that can be spent elsewhere.
+If you’re short on these resources, it would be best to go with a shorter course that you can complete at any time.
+However, if your dream is to become a high-level specialist in instructional design, invest in a good master’s degree program.

-• Get practical.
-The rule of thumb is that you should go for the program that offers the most hands-on approach to instructional design.
-The job of instructional design involves coming up with course scenarios, getting information from subject matter experts (SMEs) and putting it all together using a variety of authoring tools in a way that is both engaging and challenging for learners.
-Sure, it’s always good to be well-versed in training theory, psychology behind the process of distance learning, etc., but in the end, you will need actual authoring experience most, not abstract knowledge.
+- Get practical.
+A rule of thumb is that you should go for the program that offers the most hands-on approach to instructional design.
+The ID role involves coming up with course scenarios, getting information from subject matter experts (SMEs), and putting it all together using a variety of authoring tools.
+Sure, it’s always good to be well-versed in training theory, but in the end, you will need actual authoring experience, not abstract knowledge.

-• Check reviews from alumni.
-Feedback from former students can provide a lot of insight into the actual qualities of the instructional technology program you’re about to enroll in.
-Always be skeptical about too much praise or extreme negativity and expect the truth to be somewhere in the middle.
+- Check reviews from alumni.
+Feedback from former students can provide a lot of insight into the actual qualities of the instructional technology program you’re thinking of enrolling in.
+Always be skeptical of too much praise or extreme negativity, and expect the truth to be somewhere in the middle.

 What Else Do You Need to Become an Instructional Designer?

-Once you’ve got the necessary knowledge of instructional design and understand how to create impactful distance learning experiences by completing a certificate program or course, you might want to look for your first instructional design project.
+Okay, you’ve got the necessary knowledge of instructional design and understand how to create impactful distance learning experiences.
+Now you might want to look for your first instructional design project.
 But of course, you have to be fully prepared for this important step.

 Here are a few useful resources that will help you delve deeper into the world of instructional design:

 We’ve also prepared a couple of amazing goodies for you that we hope you’ll find even more helpful.
-Download them for free:
+You can download them for free:

 FAQ